 Built in part from material recycled from the partial dismantling of the city walls, the stables have travertine colonnades and splendidly executed brick arches inside.

-Their use for various purposes is facilitated by their proximity to the Casa Corboli Museum and the Church of Sant.Agostino, recently restored and frequently used for exhibitions and conferences.
+Their use for various initiatives is facilitated by the proximity to the Casa Corboli Museum and the Church of Sant'Agostino, recently restored and frequently used for exhibitions and conventions.